intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 building a new implementation using reverse engineering increases as the number of implementations and bugs increases.
 Worse, the set of tweaks necessary for wide interoperability can be difficult to discover.
-In the worst case, a new implementor might have to pick between two deployments that have diverged so far as to no longer be interoperable.
+In the worst case, a new implementer might have to pick between two deployments that have diverged so far as to no longer be interoperable.

 Consequently, new implementations might be forced into niche uses, where the